universalweb/Whitepaper/WhitePaper.md

 <p>We predicted this crisis would occur and then COVID happened.
 COVID proved that the Web is already close to a breaking point due to the massive stress placed on the Internet from more users sucking up tremendous amounts of bandwidth.
 COVID proved the bandwidth crisis is very real and right around the corner.
 We said the bandwidth crisis was a very real concern from the very beginning.</p>

 <p>What we are building is the only true option left less we run the risk of economic stagnation, speed lanes, data prioritization, unusable slow performance, and extremely high fees.
 Imagine a first world nation with a class structure predicated upon Web access.
 Some will be granted usable fast Web access while others will be forced to pay crushing fees or endure extremely limited access.
-With the economy, job market, government, and society becoming increasingly dependent upon a fast cheap open Web any access limitations could be disastrous for average people.</p>
+The economy, job market, government, and society is becoming increasingly dependent upon a fast, cheap, & open Web.
+Any Web access limitations could be disastrous for average people.</p>

 <h6>SOURCES</h6>
 <ul>